Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in School of Artificial Intelligence, University of Chinese Academy of Sciences, 2025
+* 2021.09 - 2025.06, **B.Eng.** in School of Artificial Intelligence, University of Chinese Academy of Sciences.
+* 2024.01 - 2024.06, *Visiting Student* in School of Engineering, Hong Kong University of Science and Technology.

 Work experience
 ======